etternagame/etterna/Themes/_fallback/docs/markdown/Actor-Commands.md

     params = { }

-### FavouritesUpdateMessageCommand

-Broadcast when favourites are retrieved/refreshed from the tracker.

-    params = { }

 ### OnlineUpdateMessageCommand

 Broadcast when our top25/rank/ratings/country are updated from the tracker.
 See DLMAN:GetTopSkillsetScore(n, skillsetString),DLMAN:GetSkillsetRating(), DLMAN:GetUsername(), DLMAN:GetSkillsetRank(skillsetString) in `DownloadManager`